danielm/flask-base/Readme.md

-This is a base proyect for flask shenanigans.
+This is a base monolithic application project for flask shenanigans adn testing.
 This is a WIP not so serious.... so why are you?